 “So how do you change paradigms?” asks Donella Meadows in Leverage Points: Places to Intervene in a System.
 For an answer, she points to Thomas Kuhn, who wrote the groundbreaking book The Structure of Scientific Revolutions about science’s great paradigm shifts.
 “In a nutshell, you keep pointing at the anomalies and failures in the old paradigm, you keep speaking louder and with assurance from the new one, you insert people with the new paradigm in place of public visibility and power.
 You don’t waste time with reactionaries; rather you work with active change agents and with the vast middle ground of people who are open-minded.”

 In order to succeed, The Media Consortium must speak with assurance about its strategic vision, work with those who are advocates for a new paradigm and not waste time with reactionaries who want to save media’s old paradigm.
-Journalism is evolving despite journalists and often without their years .
+Journalism is evolving despite journalists and often without their years of experience.
 If journalists do not find new ground—even if it means dramatically changing their social and technological roles—they may drown.

 By bringing together technologists, entrepreneurs and media-makers to increase experimentation, leverage their collective power and build audiences as communities, independent media can not only rise with technological tide, but also achieve the goals of inclusivity and fairness they espouse.